-In this special case a image and text should next to each other on a desktop.
+In this special case, an image and a text should next to each other on a desktop.
 In a smaller (mobile) version the text should be placed under the image.
 You can find the question at stackoverflow, too.

 Let’s discuss several approaches that we can use to create this behavior.

 Switch between HBox and VBox

 One suggested solution is to switch between an HBox and a VBox at runtime.
 This means that on a big screen you will see the image and text wrapped in an HBox and when the size becomes smaller the HBox will be replaced by a VBox.
 By doing so we need to discuss if we want to reuse the text and image component in both layouts or create a separate instance for each layout.
 Here I think that recycling of the components is a good idea.
 If you use 2 instances you need to sync them.
 By using the JavaFX property API this isn’t as hard as it sounds in the first moment but it can still create some errors.
 So let’s have a look at a code snippet that creates the basic view:

 When running this example the view will be shown with the text and image next to each other:

 As a next step we want to refactor the code by using a VBox:

 In this example the text will be displayed under the image as it should look on small devices: